Home Info Lion - Pictures, Facts, Appearance, Diet, Behavior, Lifestyle

 Lion - Pictures, Facts, Appearance, Diet, Behavior, Lifestyle

-Lion is a ferocious animal that belongs to the cat family.
+The lion is a fierce animal that belongs to the cat family.
 For centuries, they have been associated with courage, strength and pride.
 This large feline’s image is used in many national flags, coats of arms, and even crests to symbolize power or courage.

 ADVERTISEMENT